SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Communications_Client_KPI_Monitor.md

 # Skyline Communications Client KPI Monitor

-This connector allows to process the SLClient log file to retrieve performance KPIs.
+This connector can be used to process SLClient log files to retrieve performance KPIs.

 ## About